-Also proposed is the Baltimore Drum Point RailroadTrail, running north-south.
+Also proposed is the Baltimore and Drum Point Railroad bed trail running through portions of Main Street, Armory Road, the Fox Run Shopping Center and CalvertHealth Medical campus.
+In chapter 4 on land use, this master plan recommends that the county consider pursuing grant funding under a public-private partnership with the CalvertHealth Medical Center and the Fox Run Shopping Center to prepare and implement a plan that highlights the rail bed’s existence within the Town Center.
+The plan could include markers strategically placed along or near the railroad bed on the CalvertHealth Medical campus, at the shopping center and along Armory Road and Main Street.
+Signs with an educational message about the significance of the rail bed, accompanied by a map, could be located on Church Street, as well as on the CalvertHealth Medical Center campus.
+At the Church Street location, Kings Memorial Park could be incorporated into the sign’s educational message and map, along with other historic buildings with unique architectural features on Main Street, like Dowell House #2, the Prince Frederick Masonic Lodge (the old Prince Frederick High School) and the School Superintendent’s House.

-Regarding the Comprehensive Plan’s call for what each Town Center have, b elow is a comparison of what currently exists or is programmed in the Capital Improvements Program for the Prince Frederick Town Center.
+The Comprehensive Plan envisions recreation amenities in each town center.
+Below is a comparison of the vision and what currently exists or is programmed in the capital improvements program for the Prince Frederick Town Center.

-A town park or “village green”: Courthouse Green and Margaret and Boyd Shields King Memorial Park
+A town park or “village green”: Courthouse Green and Margaret and Boyd Shields King Memorial Park.

-An in-town pedestrian and bikeway system that connects residential areas, activity centers, and schools: Sidewalks have been constructed during county and state streetscape projects and development of commercial and residential projects.
-During the update of the Town Center master plan, the county received grant funds from the Maryland Department of Transportation to conduct the Dunkirk & Prince Frederick Bikeways Feasibility Studies.
-This design projectis a will determine the feasibility of creating shared-use paths that would connect important commercial, recreational, and residential destinations within each of the two Town Centers.
+An in-town pedestrian and bikeway system that connects residential areas, activity centers and schools: Sidewalks have been constructed during county and state streetscape projects and development of commercial and residential projects.
+During the update of the Town Center Master Plan, the county received grant funds to conduct the Dunkirk and Prince Frederick Bikeways Feasibility Studies, prepared by Mead & Hunt, funded by the MDOT FY22 Kim Lamphier Bikeways Network Program, and completed in 2022.
+This study determined the feasibility of creating shared-use paths that would connect important commercial, recreational and residential destinations within the Prince Frederick and Dunkirk town centers and is discussed in detail in chapter 7 on transportation.

 An outdoor public facility designed primarily for active team sports: Hallowing Point Park is located west of the Town Center and is one of the county’s three district parks.
-There are publicly accessible athletic fields located at the Calvert High, Calvert Middle, and Calvert Middle SchoolCalvert Elementary and Calvert Country Schools.
+There are publicly accessible athletic fields located at the Calvert High, Calvert Middle, Calvert Elementary and Calvert Country school sites.

 An indoor community center capable of providing a range of activities for all age groups: Currently, there is the temporary location of the Harriet E. Brown Community Center on Dares Beach Road.
 The land for the permanent location was purchased in 2020.
 In the spring of 2021, the County Commissioners approved $6 million for the construction of the center.
 These funds will be supplemented with grant funds.
 In addition, the county’s sole public indoor aquatic center, the Edward T. Hall Aquatic Center, is located in the Prince Frederick Town Center.